Skip to main menu Skip to content Skip to footer

 6. Reflect on your own formative experiences away from home and share positive aspects of them with your child.
 Show that you are willing to talk about the new things they’ll be doing, whether it’s eating new food, sleeping in a bunkbed, getting along with cabin-mates, or coexisting with insects.

 7. Go through “rehearsals.”
-A shorter-term sleepover or a night at Grandma’s will make it easier for your child to be away from home.
+A shorter-term sleepover or a night at a relative’s house will make it easier for your child to be away from home.

 8. Don’t linger at the bus stop.
 Keep the goodbyes short, as delaying just causes more mixed feelings.